The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

 where $p_i$, $v_i$, $a_i$ $\in \mathbb{R}^2$ are the position, velocity and acceleration of agent $i$, respectively, at time step $k$, and $dt \in \mathbb{R}^+$ is the time step.
 The magnitudes of velocities and accelerations are bounded by $v_{max}$ and $a_{max}$, respectively.
 The acceleration $a_i$ is the control input for agent $i$.
 The combined state of all agents is denoted as $x = [p_1^T, v_1^T,...,p_n^T, v_n^T]^T$, and their accelerations are $a = [a_1^T,...,a_n^T]^T$.

 In the initial configuration, the agents are equally spaced on the boundary of a circle and are at rest.
 Agent $i$'s goal is to reach a target location $r_i$, located on the opposite side of the circle.
 The initial configuration of the MAS is shown in Figure~\ref{fig:bc_fail}(a), where the agents and their target locations are represented as red dots and blue crosses, respectively.
+The safety property is absence of inter-agent collisions.
+A pair of agents is considered to collide if the Euclidean distance between them is less than a non-negative threshold $d_{min}$.
+Thus, the safety property is that ${\left \| p_i - p_j \right \| > d_{min}}$ for all pairs of agents $i,j \in \mathcal{M}$ with $i \ne j$.